Last Updated on

 To glass it up, the Bushnell Excursion HD 10X42 binoculars have earned a standing applause.
 They’re incredibly popular because they do exactly what they’re intended to do – glass.
 However, not everyone finds this pair easy to focus or keep in focus.
 With such a small percentage of buyers with these complaints, it does make us wonder if it’s user error or defective products.
 On the flip side, most buyers don’t experience these issues at all.

-If you wanted to try your hand at another 10X42 bino from Bushell, the Trophy XLT 10X42 Bone Collector is another excellent option.
-It has a wider field of view, is cheaper in price, and has the Dura-Grip rubber armor – check it out here for a full run-down.
+If you wanted to try your hand at another 10X42 binocular from Bushnell, the Trophy XLT 10X42 Bone Collector is another excellent option.
+It has a wider field of view, is cheaper in price, and has the Dura-Grip rubber armor – check it out!

 Bushnell does offer some viable competition for big name optic brands.
 What they do best is offer optics with low prices.
 When you’re in the market for a binocular, you can trust that Bushnell has a bino that will perfectly fit your needs.